Regulators in the Arithmetic of Function Fields: Hodge-Pink structures and their extensions

 \subsubsection{Hodge-additive extensions}

-Contrary to the number fields setting, the $R$-module $\Ext^1_{\HPk_L}(\underline{X},\underline{Y})$ is almost never finitely generated over $R$, even when $R=K_v$.
-This is an issue regarding regulators, which classically are morphism of finite dimensional vector spaces.
-Following Pink, we now discuss the notion of {\it Hodge addivity} on extensions which solve this nuisance. \\
+In contrast to the number field setting, the space $\Ext^1_{\HPk}(\underline{X},\underline{Y})$ is almost never finite-dimensional.
+This issue is closely related to the problem of defining the \emph{right} regulator, which in the classical setting is a morphism between finite-dimensional vector spaces.
+Following Pink, we now discuss the notion of \emph{Hodge additivity} for extensions, which is a step toward addressing this difficulty. \\